ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     ![PVE Datacenter Backup page](images/g039/pve_dc_backup_page.webp "PVE Datacenter Backup page")

     Here you can schedule backups for a Proxmox VE cluster.
-Of course, in your case, you will only prepare backups for the VMs in your standalone PVE node.
+Of course, in your case, you have to prepare backups only for the VMs in your standalone PVE node.

 2. Notice the warning message next to the action buttons available in this page: